 Fortunately, there are many important exceptions to employment at will.
 Our New Jersey wrongful discharge lawyers are experienced at evaluating whether you were fired illegal, and enforcing your rights.

-For example, it is unlawful discrimination if your company fires you because of your age, color, gender, mental or physical disability, marital status, national origin, pregnancy, race, religion, sexual orientation, or veteran or military status.
+For example, it is unlawful discrimination if your company fires you because of your age, color, gender, physical or mental disability, marital status, national origin, pregnancy, race, religion, sexual orientation, or veteran or military status.

-Similarly, depending on the circumstances it can be illegal for your company to terminate your employment in retaliation for objecting to a violation of the law, because you took a leave under the Family & Medical Leave Act (FMLA), or because you asserted a claim under a state or federal wage and hour law.
+Similarly, it can be illegal for your employer to terminate your employment in retaliation for you objecting to a violation of the law, because you took a leave under the Family & Medical Leave Act ("FMLA"), or because you asserted a claim under a state or federal wage and hour law.

-In addition, if you work for the local, state, or federal government, you have additional civil rights protections from being fired in violation of your Constitutional rights, such as your First Amendment rights to freedom of speech and freedom of religion.
+In addition, if you work for the local, state or federal government, you have additional protections from being fired in violation of your Constitutional rights, such as your First Amendment rights to freedom of speech and freedom of religion.

-In some situations, you can have a claim for wrongful discharge if you were forced to resign.
+In some situations, you can have a claim for wrongful termination if you were forced to resign.
 More specifically, if you were severely harassed or your legal rights were otherwise violated in a way that would cause a reasonable person to feel they had no choice but to resign, then you may have a constructive discharge claim.

 There are many different laws that limit the reasons why a company in New Jersey, New York State, or New York City can fire you.
-If you have been fired without any good reason, you should consider meeting with an experienced employment law attorney to discuss whether you have a wrongful termination claim.
+If you have been fired without any good reason, you should consider meeting with one of our experienced New Jersey wrongful termination attorneys to discuss whether you have a wrongful termination claim.